ReneTC/laser_video/manus.md

 <img src="./08_cavity_flash/cavity_flash/cavity_flash.gif"/>

 It looks quite confusing, but what I want to show is: no matter what we do, we can't have more than 50% of the atoms in our cavity excited.
 Because say we are at a point in time where 50% are excited, when the pump flashes it will simply invert the atoms: all the atoms that weren't excited will absorb a photon.
 And all atoms that was excited will be hit with the pump causing stimulated emission and the atom will end up in the unexcited state.
-Here is the same animation with a plot of the percerntage of atoms excited
+Here is the same animation with a plot of the percentage of atoms excited

 <img src="./08_cavity_flash/cavity_flash_plot/cavity_flash_plot.gif"/>

 So we are guaranteed no matter what we do, the atoms in the cavity will always be under 50% excited.
 It's a problem because then the photons when interacting with an atom will have over 50% chance of getting absorbed, and under 50% chance of getting amplified by stimulated emission, and so this system actually absorbs the photons instead of amplifying them.
 So what can we do?

 ### 3 level atom
 Well the fix is actually simple!
 We find an atom with 3 energy system available:
 <img src="./09_atom_reveal_3/atom/atom.gif"/>